Typhoid vaccine, inactivated Side Effects

-Some side effects of typhoid vaccine, inactivated may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some typhoid vaccine, inactivated side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - general feeling of discomfort or illness

 - pain, redness, or swelling at place of injection

 For Healthcare Professionals

 Applies to typhoid vaccine, inactivated: injectable suspension, intramuscular solution, oral delayed release capsule

 Local side effects have included tenderness, pain, induration, and erythema at the injection site.

 Hypersensitivity reactions have included urticaria.
 A patient with a history of multiple allergies developed sweats, myalgia, and difficulty breathing 2 hours after vaccination.
 She had previously received 2 series of whole-cell typhoid vaccine.

 Gastrointestinal side effects have included nausea, diarrhea, and vomiting.